 Thorton, Colorado is less than hour from Denver International Airport, bustling downtown Denver and collegiate Boulder.
 It is also the location of Heritage Todd Creek, a 55+ community being built by Lennar Homes.
-Upon completion, the development should have 1,300 single-family homes and duplexes stretching across 700 acres.
+Upon completion, the development should have 1,300 single family homes and duplexes sprinkled across 700 acres.

 The 22 floor plans have two to four bedrooms, two to three baths, and a two-car garage.
 Some ranch-style duplexes also have a partial, unfinished basement.
 Sizes range from 1,417 square feet to 2,749 square feet.
 Energy efficient appliances, Corian countertops, and roomy patios are common in most plans.
 Exteriors are brick and vinyl.

 Prices start in the low-$400,000s.
 Please verify this with a Realtor as prices are bound to change over time.
 Some models are available for quick move-ins.
 Views of the Rocky Mountains abound.

 The community features an 18-hole golf course designed by Arthur Hills.
 The par-72 course has practice greens, restaurant, and a pro-shop.
 The gorgeous 33,000 square foot clubhouse includes a fitness center, aerobics studio, craft room, ballroom, indoor lap pool, tennis courts, and an outdoor saltwater pool.
 An activities director helps fill the calendar with visits to local museums, yoga classes, skiing trips, and wine tastings.